flaviengeoffray/nlp-tripadvisor-reviews/README.md

 python generate.py -c config.yml   # Generate new reviews
 ```

-Example configuration files are available in the `examples/` directory.
+Example configuration files are available in the `configurations` directory.
 All training, preprocessing, and model details are specified via YAML.

 ---